Mohamad J. Halawi, MD

-In addition to his clinical duties, Dr. Halawi is the Director of Research and Outcomes Center for the Joseph Barnhart Department of Orthopedic Surgery at Baylor College of Medicine, and the Chief Quality Officer for the musculoskeletal services (orthopaedic surgery, hand surgery, rheumatology, pain medicine, physical medicine and rehabilitation).
+In addition to his clinical duties, Dr. Halawi is the Medical Director for the Joint Commission Certified Hip and Knee Replacement Program at Methodist Dallas Medical Center.
 He is involved in designing hospital processes for efficiency and excellence as well as providing expert consultation and oversight for quality and safety.
 To date, Dr. Halawi has produced over 100 articles, book chapters, and other peer-reviewed publications.

 "I really cannot imagine anything better than taking a patient with severe pain and poor quality and be able to transform their lives and see them happier and functional again. …There is also nothing more intellectually satisfying than playing an active role in advancing medicine through research and training the next generations of orthopaedic surgeons” he says.